juji/sequencialize/README.md

 ```

-you can use namespace. each namespace is it's own sequence:
+you can use namespace.
+Each namespace is it's own sequence:
 ```js

 const wait = t => new Promise(r => setTimeout(r,t))